188.8.131.52 Continuation, variation or termination of YA

 Where necessary, these circumstances are explained in more detail in the rest of this topic.

 YA recipients who are not full-time students remain qualified for YA until the end of the fortnight in which their 22nd birthday occurs.
-At this point they transfer to NSA.
+At this point they transfer to JSP.

-Full-time students remain qualified for YA until the end of the fortnight in which their 25th birthday occurs, if this coincides with their date of course cessation.
+Full-time students remain qualified for YA until the end of the fortnight in which their 25th birthday occurs, if this coincides with the time their course ceases.

 Note: Full-time students receiving YA immediately before their 25th birthday, remain qualified for YA until the end of their course, which may occur after their 25th birthday.